stuckinaboot/farcaster-frames/mint-based-moon-nextjs/README.md

 ### Deployment

 1. Fork this repo
-2. Sign up or sign into Vercel: https://vercel.com
+2. Sign up for Vercel: https://vercel.com
 3. Create a new project on vercel and point the project to the `mint-based-moon-nextjs` directory in your fork.
 Vercel should automatically detect that this is a NextJS project
 4. Follow Vercel's remaining steps to deploy
 5. After deploying, Vercel will generate a link for your hosted site (frame).
 The frame url is url vercel generates with `/api` appended to the end.
 For example, the URL to a frame would look like the following: `http://some-link.vercel.app/api`